matheuscvp/matheuscvp/README.md

 ## 📖 About Me
 Hello there!
 I am Matheus Calixto Vaz Pinheiro.<br>
-I am a Software Engineering student and I am looking for opportunities for professional and personal growth.
+I am a Software Engineer and I am looking for opportunities for professional and personal growth.

 My best qualities are generosity, leadership, perseverance, communication and proactivity.
 My best technologies are React and Java Spring boot.

 ## 🔭 I’m currently working on:
-* 7COMm - People and Tech to Transform as a Software Developer
+* 7COMm - People and Tech to Transform as a Full Stack Software Developer

 ## Works:
 * Hortum app, [Documentation](https://fga-eps-mds.github.io/2020.2-Hortum/), [Backend](https://github.com/fga-eps-mds/2020.2-Hortum) and [Frontend](https://github.com/fga-eps-mds/2020.2-Hortum-Mobile).